mehulagg/gitlab/doc/raketasks/backup_restore.md

   enabling the "Write to authorized_keys file" setting, and updating LDAP providers.

-If you're restoring into directories that are mount points, you will need to ensure these directories are empty before attempting a restore.
-Otherwise GitLab will attempt to move these directories before restoring the new data, which will cause an error.
+If you're restoring into directories that are mount points, you must ensure these directories are empty before attempting a restore.
+Otherwise, GitLab attempts to move these directories before restoring the new data, which causes an error.

 Read more about [configuring NFS mounts](../administration/nfs.md)